 Whether you can copy an image depends upon how you will use the image.

 Non-commercial research or private study: provided your use does not harm the economic interests of the copyright holder and the amount copied is reasonable you can make one copy.
 You must include an attribution statement (reference) and must not share the copy with others.

 Images found on the web are more than likely not copyright free.
-Google Images advanced search option does allow users to tailor searches to limit the ‘types' of images that are returned including ‘labelled for reuse’.
-However, it is possible that people who have assigned a filter option to a particular image or set of images are not necessarily the owners of copyright.
+Google Images advanced search option allows users to tailor searches to limit the ‘types' of images that are returned including ‘labelled for reuse’.
+However, it is possible that people who have assigned a filter option to a particular image or set of images are not necessarily the copyright owners.

 A large number of images are also made available online using Creative Commons licences which allows the owner of a copyrighted image to specify how others might use their image.